Titans Grip

 • Direct communication from event organizers.

-Pricing: Free for athletes to use.
-Organizers pay a fee to use the platform.
+Pricing: Free for athletes.
+Organizers pay a fee.

-Best for: The active competitor who needs a single, reliable tool to manage their tournament schedule and performance history.
+Best for: Active competitors who need a single, reliable tool to manage their tournament schedule and performance history.

-Limitations: It is not a training or coaching app.
-It offers zero instructional content, AI video analysis, or training planning.
-It’s an essential logistical tool for competitors but does nothing to improve your skills.
+Limitations: Not a training or coaching app.
+Zero instructional content, AI video analysis, or training planning.
+Essential for logistics but does nothing to improve your skills.

 FAQ